The classical-quantum limit: Two special cases of dynamics

 The general form of generator, given in equation \ref{eq: LcanCQ} and their corresponding unravellings in \eqref{eq: unrav_C} and \eqref{eq: unrav_Q} are the main results from this work, describing the general form of dynamics for a bipartite Hamiltonian $\hat{H}$ in the double-scaling classical limit on one subsystem.
 To gain some more insight into what this dynamics predicts, we will consider now two special cases.

 The first case we will consider is the effect of the double-scaled classical limit on a single system.
-To study this, one can take a bipartite quantum Hamiltonian of the form $\hat{H}=(\frac{\hat{p}^2}{2m}+ V(\hat{q}) )\otimes \mathbb{I}$ i.e. a Hamiltonian with trivial action on the $Q$ subsystem.
-The corresponding classical-quantum Hamiltonian may be computed to be $H=\frac{p^2}{2m}+V(q)$, and defines the operators $L_q^H=\frac{p}{m} \mathbb{I}$, $L_q^H=V^{'} (q)\mathbb{I}$, $H_{eff}=0$.
+To study this, one can take a bipartite quantum Hamiltonian of the form $\hat{H}=(\hat{p}^2/2m + V(\hat{q}) )\otimes \mathds{1}$, where $\mathds{1}$ is the identity operator on the $Q$ subsystem i.e. a Hamiltonian with trivial action on the $Q$ subsystem.
+The corresponding classical-quantum Hamiltonian may be computed to be $H=(p^2/2m+V(q)) \mathds{1}$, and defines the operators $L_p^H=(p/m) \mathds{1}$, $L_q^H=\partial_q V(q)\mathds{1}$, $H_{eff}=0$.
 Using these definitions in the general dynamics \eqref{eq: LcanCQ} one finds that the unitary, Lindbladian, and mixed derivative-commutator terms all vanish, and the mixed derivative-anticommutator terms combine to give the Poisson bracket.
-This gives the following stochastic dynamics on the classical system This example shows that the idea that that the limit is specific to subsystems is not neccesary – rather the double scaling limit we find provides a general notion of a ``stochastic classical limit", that happens to also give consistent evolution when it is applied to subsystems alone.
+This gives the following stochastic dynamics on the classical system which describes diffusion around the classical Liouville equation given in \eqref{eq: C_liouville}.
+This example shows that the idea that that the limit is specific to subsystems is not neccesary – rather the double scaling limit we find provides a general notion of a ``stochastic classical limit", that happens to also give consistent evolution when it is applied to subsystems alone.
 Although the existence of stochastic classical limits are somewhat of a folk wisdom in physics, the earliest concrete proposal we have found in the literature is a discussion in \cite{werner1995classical}.